Robust imports slow U.S. economic growth in fourth quarter

 Business investment in equipment grew at its quickest pace since the third quarter of 2014.
 While spending on equipment is likely to be underpinned in 2018 by the corporate income tax cuts and rising crude oil prices, there are signs that the momentum is slowing.

-A second report from the Commerce Department on Friday showed orders for non-defence capital goods excluding aircraft, a closely watched proxy for business spending plans, fell in December for the first time in six months.
-(Full Story)
+A second report from the Commerce Department on Friday showed orders for non-defense capital goods excluding aircraft, a closely watched proxy for business spending plans, fell in December for the first time in six months.

 Investment in homebuilding rebounded after contracting for two straight quarters.
 Government spending notched its fastest pace since the second quarter of 2015.